 2. Le MANifeste d’Hermès - created a revolutionary guide for men's styling needs

-Scan through the platform, and you’d find games, style trends and shopping spots.
+Scan through the platform, and you'd find games, style trends, and shopping spots.

 Men can enjoy interactive games or pictures of runways, as well as browse through the brand's different products.

-For instance, to view the section 8 Products that Mix and Match, consumers are first directed to a simple game of matching pairs of tiles.
-Once they’ve finished the game, they can view the featured products.
+For instance, to view section 8 Products that Mix and Match, consumers are first directed to a simple game of matching pairs of tiles.
+Once they've finished the game, they can view the featured products.

 3. Creates mystical exhibitions to showcase its iconic products

-Hermes’ events are defined by its mystique.
+Hermes' events are defined by their mystique.

-During its All About Women Event, the brand turned the its venue—the J.P.
+During its All About Women Event, the brand turned its venue—the J.P.
 Morgan office—into an amazing carnival.
 Guests rode carousels and played horse racing games.

 The event also featured a choreographed dance routine that aimed to highlight the brand's bags.
 Additionally, guests witnessed a synchronized swimming number involving Hermes scarves and bathing suits.